-106 E Pennsylvania Blvd, Feasterville, PA 19053 (267) 840-9000 phone (215) 689-3143 fax
+106 E Pennsylvania Blvd, Feasterville, PA 19053

+Phone: (267) 840-9000 Fax: (267)-684-6947

 Mission, Goals, and Objectives

 Mission Statement

 The American Advanced Institute of Technology (AAIT) Language School sees as its primary mission to foster the learning of the English as a second or international language through rigorous English Language training and exposure to the cultures of the United States, as well as professional and academic aspects of American way of life.
 We serve adults with various English Language proficiency levels who seek to advance in their academic, professional and personal goals.